 I just recently purchased a month old SWFA Super Sniper 10×42 scope.
 I seldom change magnification settings of any of my scopes, and I thought I’d try out one that was a fixed focal length, and eliminate a lot of extra features and complexities.

 This particular scope is quite a bit longer than the UTG Compact I normally use, but seems to be around the same weight.
 It came with Warne scope rings, which I think are perhaps a pain to set up, at least compared to the quick release UTG Rings I have on many of my airguns.

 The SWFA Super Sniper 10×42 scope is bright, and has good contrast.
 The reticle is SUPER FINE, and this can be a problem in the low light conditions I normally shoot in.
 I’m not sure I’ll keep this as the main scope for ratting.

 I also recently purchased a BSA TMD 4-14X44 FFP Hunting Riflescope.
 It is a First Focal Plane, Glass Mil Dot Reticle, and to me quite interesting.
 It is huge, and I’m currently testing on my new to me first generation Benjamin Marauder .25 tuned by Travis Whitney.

-Some keywords: Air Rifle Pesting, Rat Shooting with Bait, Rat Killing Station, Rat Feeding Station, Airgun Rat Pesting.
+Some keywords: Air Rifle Pesting, Rat Shooting with Bait, Rat Killing Station for Airguns, Rat Feeding Station, Airgun Rat Pesting.